ralfhenze/timesheet-analyzer/README.md

 ## Why?

 I was sick of manually tracking and managing my working hours with Excel / LibreOffice Calc.
-Of course there a lot of "professional" time tracking tools out there.
+Of course there are a lot of "professional" time tracking tools out there.
 I don't care.
 I wanted something simple that works exclusively on the command-line and offline.

-## CSV Timesheet Format
+## Expected CSV Timesheet Format

 ### Example
 ```